Speed Rerolling Method

 - At least one Character is guaranteed

-Additionally, the last summon of a 10-pull will be a "4* Summon," which only pulls from the 5* and 4* tables.
-This means a 4* Character is guaranteed in a 10-pull.
+Additionally, the last summon of a 10-pull will be a "4★ Summon," which only pulls from the 5★ and 4★ drop tables.
+This means a 4★ Character is guaranteed in this pull.

-The ring that appears in the sky indicates what the rarest summon of that batch will be.
+The ornate ring flashing in the sky indicates what the rarest summon of that batch will be:

-- A Rainbow ring ensures that there is at least one 5* summon.
+- A Rainbow ring indicates at least one 5★ summon.

-- A Blue ring means that the resulting summon will be 3* (typically only Single Summons).
+- A Blue ring means that the resulting summon will be 3★

 There are also variations in the initial summoning animation.
 These have the following results:

-Because Dragons can be swapped between Adventurers, we recommend rerolling for a 5★ Dragon slightly over 5★ Adventurers.
+Because Dragons can be swapped between Adventurers, 5★ Dragons are slightly more reliable than 5★ Adventurers.
 Both Tier Lists rate the members of each category against one another, with Tier 1 being the best.